Using Icons

 // ❌ TypeScript error:

-<Button icon="jshfkajsdhfahsdf" title="Add" />Alternatively, if your component should also accept icons from other component libraries, or inline-svg, you can use IconRef instead.
+<Button icon="jshfkajsdhfahsdf" label="Add" />Alternatively, if your component should also accept icons from other component libraries, or inline-svg, you can use IconRef instead.

 import { type IconRef } from '~/components/atoms/icons'